Civil War Memorial

 In the 20th century, Onondaga County continued to thrive, embracing innovation and industry.
 The area witnessed the growth of Syracuse University, established in 1870, as well as the development of various manufacturing sectors including automobiles, electronics, and defense.
 Today, Onondaga County remains a vibrant and diverse community, blending its rich history with modern advancements in education, technology, and cultural heritage.

-This timeline provides a concise overview of the key events in the history of Onondaga County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Onondaga County, New York.

 • 1600s - The area that would become Onondaga County is home to the Onondaga Nation, one of the six nations of the Haudenosaunee, or Iroquois Confederacy.